BakhtinArtem/carRentCPP/README.md

 Client-Server application, where users can connect to a server and rent a car.
 Number of cars will be automatically restarted, when the server is restarted.
 Mutliply user are able to connect to same server and place orders simultaneously.

 ## Login
-The server allows client to authorize using a name.
-The name is a unique token, using to access own profile.
-If a name is entered for the first time, than the new user is created, otherwise the user is logged in his profile.
+The server allows client to authorize using a name and password.
+Not registred users can create new name-password pair.
+After the user logged in the system a session token is created.
+Session token is used for simplifing interaction between client and server.

+## Database
+All inforamtion about user, cars and orders is saved to txt file in DB/Files directory.
+Information is available after server restarting.

 ## Features
 Client is able to: